shaeantoine/optimized-ml-compiler/README.md

-# opty: An ONNX ML Model Compiler
+# Opty: An ONNX ML Model Compiler

 ## Purpose of this Repo